-RLS 219 FIELD WORK IN REC LEADERSHIP
+RLS 219 FIELD WORK IN REC LEADERSHIP 3 semester hours

 Required field internship for second-year students enrolled in the Therapeutic Recreation certificate or associate degree program.
 Students must meet with the program advisor prior to enrolling in this course.
 Prerequisites: RLS 121 AND RLS 122, both with a 'C' or higher, AND permission of program advisor.